DIG INTO DINOLABS & DINODIG

 DinoDig®, an outdoor experience, began with the Museum in 1993.
 An historical all-time favorite for young guests to the Museum, this updated exhibition invites guests to “become a paleontologist,” as they discover the skills needed to uncover and excavate fossils in a reproduction of the Jones Ranch where the Paluxysaursus jonesi was discovered in 1982.
 DinoDig® features rock formations embedded with fossils based on the actual dig site.

-“In addition to the fun of discovering and digging up fossils, DinoDig® offers field guides that allow guests to experience the methodology behind fossil excavation,” said Russell.
+“In addition to the fun of discovering and digging up fossils, DinoDig® offers field guides that allow guests to experience the methodology behind fossil excavation,” said Romans.
 “It’s important that guests understand the science paleontologists use, so we incorporated an additional science overlay into DinoDig®.

 “DinoDig and DinoLabs provide our guests with two important aspects of paleontology,” said Museum of Science and History Curator of Science Dr. Aaron Pan.
 “DinoDig gives one a taste of the exhilaration and joy of fieldwork and discovery, while DinoLabs allows our guests to see how scientists prepare and study fossils to determine how these amazing animals lived and interacted with their environment.”